XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Standard account

-Individual, joint, and margin accounts; access to global assets
+Individual, joint, corporate, and registered accounts; access to stocks, ETFs, forex, and more

 Raw ECN account